Skip to main content

 What happens next

-Following exclusion, a local authority will provide an assessment of your child’s needs.
-This will ensure that suitable education is made available to them, as well as a procedure of reintegration to school when the term of exclusion has ended.
+Following exclusion, a local authority will assess your child’s needs.
+This will ensure that suitable education is made available to them and that a reintegration procedure to school is followed when the term of exclusion has ended.

-A reintegration plan should be written up by the local authority for your excluded child, which is reviewed regularly.
+A reintegration plan should be written by the local authority for your excluded child and reviewed regularly.
 The plan should include steps to be taken for reintegration and:

 • a timetable for reviewing the plan